New to Kendo UI for AngularStart a free 30-day trial

 Angular Data Grid In-Cell Editing

 The in-cell editing in the Angular Grid allows the user to click and update individual cells like in Excel.
-This eliminates the need of defining separate Edit, Update, and Cancel buttons.
+This eliminates the need to define separate Edit, Update, and Cancel buttons.

 The Grid provides a built-in editing directive that significantly simplifies the implementation of in-cell editing, allowing for a quick and straightforward setup.
 For more control over the editing behavior, you can also implement in-cell editing manually.